orange451/JadeFX-Rainbow-Triangle/README.md

 # JadeFX-Rainbow-Triangle

 An OpenGL 4.1 window that draws a rainbow triangle and lays a JadeFX interface on top of it.
-The triangle spins about its vertical axis.
-JadeFX draws the labels, the spin checkbox, and the angle slider into the same framebuffer.

 ![JadeFX-Rainbow-Triangle window](docs/screenshot.png)

-The corners of the triangle are red, green, and blue.
-The rasterizer blends those colors across the face.
-A translucent panel in the middle reads:

-- Hello World!
-- OpenGL drawn straight to window.
-- JadeFX ontop!

-**Spin** is on when the window opens, and the triangle turns at 90 degrees per second.
-Uncheck it to hold the current angle.
-The slider runs from 0 to 360 degrees: the thumb follows the spin, and dragging it sets the angle.
-Escape closes the window.
-The frames-per-second counter in the corner is also printed to the terminal about once a second.

 ## Build